-The Round 2 deliberations concluded in the afternoon of Thursday, February 13.
-The Team Leader presented the results: the revised recommendation by the Section was for \$6.091M from the envelope, compared again with the available sum of \$6.119M.
+The Round 2 deliberations concluded in the afternoon of Thursday, March 12.
+The Team Leader presented the results: the revised recommendation by the Section was for \$11.496M from the envelope, compared again with the available sum of \$11.431M.
+During the Competition, however, \$47k in additional funds was secured for the SAP envelope, bringing the available sum to \$11.478M.

 At that stage, the SAPES members carefully reviewed the distribution of the recommended budget amongst the various categories of grant applications assessed within the envelope: research operating grants (Individual, Team and Project Discovery; MRS); Categories 2 and 3 RTI grants; and Category 1 RTI grants.
 The exercise was conducted at a "global" category level and no specific application was singled out or discussed during this process.
-The Section agreed to carry forward the balance of \$28k to the 2015 competition.
+The Section agreed to forward borrow \$18k from the 2016 competition.

-With a recommended total funding of \$6.091M from the envelope and a total request for \$11.677M, the funding rate for this year's competition is 52%.
+With a recommended total funding of \$11.496M from the envelope and a total request for \$17.780M, the funding rate for this year's competition is 65%.